tuvshinerdene1/karte_dashboard/README.md

 └── Bottleneck.js
 ```

+[MUST READ] Other backend information available in backend documentation
 -------------------------------------------------------------------
 ## Flow simulator (work in progress)
 This Python-based simulator is designed to stress-test our Hospital Bottleneck Detection system.